• Skip to primary navigation

 New England Clam Chowder Recipe

-What most people don’t know is how easy it is to make at home.
-Now, I would prefer to take a trip to Maine or Boston, that isn’t always possible.
+Most people don’t know how easy it is to make seafood stews at home.
+Now, I would prefer to take a trip to coastal New England, but that is only sometimes possible.

 One year my parents took our family on vacation to Vermont to see our aunt, uncle, and cousins.
 Since we were in the area, we took a day trip to Maine.

-I was little, but I remember just being in awe of everything about the state.
-While we were at the beach, I found starfish that had washed ashore.
+I was young, but I remember being in awe of everything about the state.
+While at the beach, I found several starfish that had washed ashore.

 Those starfish were promptly hidden in the beach bag because I knew my mom wouldn’t let me take them with me.
 When I got into my aunt’s car to go back to her house, I stored them under the front seat for safekeeping.